NerdbyteIO/FOSSBilling-CyberPanel/README.md

 > **Note:** Tested with [FOSSBilling](https://github.com/FOSSBilling/FOSSBilling) v0.6.20 and v0.6.22.

 ## Looking for V1?
-It's currently recommended to continue using V1 of this server manager, which can be found in [v1.x branch](https://github.com/NerdbyteIO/FOSSBilling-CyberPanel/tree/v1.x)
+V2 is currently in beta and needs further testing, if you would like to use v1.x branch you can do so at the following link: [v1.x branch](https://github.com/NerdbyteIO/FOSSBilling-CyberPanel/tree/v1.x)

 ## Installation